Dzongu - A place blessed by god

 Bird watching is another preferred activity in Dzongu…there are more than 200 species of birds here.
 The 540 sq. km Dzongu hills have snow clad peaks, alpine lakes, meadows, glaciers and moraines and this invites birds of varying species to come and dwell here.
 The lower half of dzongu has forests with beautiful biodiversity…the lack of human population and absence of vehicular traffic has further contributed to the birding experience.

 Medicinal Plant Tours

 The Lepcha tribe possesses unusual knowledge about medicinal plants and healing shrubs and they make potions which can chase away the most stubborn of diseases.
-The traditional style of medicine called Bongthing requires intensive knowledge of plants and the Lepchas nowadays offer tours to tourists which sensitise them to different species of plants and especially the members of the Zingiberaceae family.
+The traditional style of medicine called Bongthing requires intensive knowledge of plants and the Lepchas nowadays offer tours to tourists which sensitise them to different species of plants and especially the members of the Zingiberaceae (Ginger) family of plants.
 Partaking in such tours can be an interesting experience.